Pinckley Prizes for Crime FictionPinckley Prizes for Crime Fiction

 The Women’s National Book Association of New Orleans established the Pinckley Prizes for Crime Fiction in 2012 for women writers to honor the memory of Diana Pinckley (1952-2012), a longtime crime fiction columnist for The New Orleans Times-Picayune, and her passion for mysteries.

 Pinckley was a founding member of the Women’s National Book Association of New Orleans, as well as a civic activist, who gave her time and energy to local and national causes.
-The Prizes are administered by WNBA-NO, the New Orleans chapter of the Women’s National Book Association, which is composed of writers, librarians, publishers, and booklovers, and was founded in 2011.
+Now independent, the Prizes were launched by WNBA-NO, the New Orleans chapter of the Women’s National Book Association, which is composed of writers, librarians, publishers, and booklovers, and was founded in 2011.
 The national WNBA was founded in 1917.

-The prizes honor three women writers.
-Winners receive a financial award of $2,500.
-This year the prize winners will participate in an online panel discussion at the 2021 Tennessee Williams Literary Festival.
+The prizes honor women writers with a financial award of $2,500.
+This year the prize winners Douaihy and Rothchild participated at the 2024 Tennessee Williams Literary Festival.

 The Pinckley Prize for Distinguished Body of Work honors an established woman writer who has created a significant body of work in crime fiction.
 The winner is nominated and selected by a jury of WNBA-NO members.